front-end-intermediate/session-1/readme.md

 </script>
 ```

-Try translating this in babeljs.
+Try translating this into ECMAScript 2015 (ECMAScript 6 / ES6) at `babeljs.io`.

 ## EXERCISE - Sticky Menu

 * DOM method - [offSetTop](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/offsetTop) allows us to get information about the position of an element relative to the top of the browser's window.
+(See also [getBoundingClientRect] (https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) which returns much more information and is incredibly useful for all manner of positioning).

 ```js
 let topOfNav = nav.offsetTop;